 He was not always so considerate.
 We had more violent incidents with Dave than with any other client except Grant.
-Rarely did these become Code 9s, however, because Dave could usually be subdued by one or two supervisors.
+Rarely did these become Code 9s, however, because Dave could usually be quickly subdued by one or two staff.
 He was dangerous, though, because his first strike often came without warning: there was no threat beforehand, no hesitation, as there was with Grant.
 Once, when he was working for Tina, he picked up a chair and, for no apparent reason, shoved one of the legs in her face, cutting her eyelid; a fraction of an inch lower and he could have damaged her eye.
 A few weeks later she was complimenting him on his work when he threw a can at her, striking the top of her head.
 Both times she was taken to the emergency room for stitches.
 After the second incident, Dave wasn’t allowed to work for Tina any more.
 “I lllll-like ’er!” he used to tell me.

 Earlier that year Dave had attacked the woman who drove his van.
 Afterwards he was assigned to another van driver.
 Before the incident, it had become clear that Dave had a crush on her.
 Like Tina, she was young and attractive.
 Dave’s mental age was two and a half but he had the body of a man, and some of his violence may have come from sexual frustration.

 In the five months between the attack on the van driver and the attacks on Tina, Dave was involved in one violent incident after another.
 Most of these were directed at staff, especially female staff, and most occurred at his group home—thirty-nine incidents in one month alone.
-The attacks on Tina finally led to Dave’s being put on Navane, an antipsychotic that is sometimes used to reduce aggressive behavior.
+The attacks on Tina finally led to Dave’s being put on Navane, an antipsychotic medication that is sometimes used to reduce aggressive behavior.
 For the next year he had relatively few outbursts, but when they began escalating again, the Navane was increased.